golang-leipzig/golang-leipzig.github.io/content/posts/meetup-31-invitation.md

 [deta.sh](https://www.deta.sh/): "The personal cloud and the monster that makes it".

-We're excited to find out, what make deta fly:

 [![](/images/flying-20.gif)](https://www.deta.sh/)

+We're excited to find out, what makes deta fly!

 Depending on time and interest, we have two other registrations from lightning talks: